prurigro/gnome-catgen/README.md

 * Enter a blank line to skip the current application.
 * Press ctrl-c to quit at any time.

-Once all the applications without a folder have been cycled through, **gnome-catgen** will offer the option of applying the changes you just made to your config.
-If you choose not to apply the changes at this point, you can do so later by running: `gnome-catgen -s`.
+Once all the applications without a folder have been cycled through, gnome-catgen will offer to apply the updated configuration.
+Choosing not to apply the changes at this time will simply exit the program, and the changes can then be applied later by running: gnome-catgen -s.

 ### Configure Category Files ###

-To configure the folder category for each application, (if necessary) create and browse to: `~/.local/share/applications-categories`

-1. In here, create files with the `.category` extension and the name of the category they will represent.
-2. Inside `.category` files, one application's .desktop filename can be added to each line, to add the application to that folder category.
-3. Once everything is configured how you'd like it, run: `gnome-catgen -s` to apply your configuration.
+You can manually configure a given folder category by running: gnome-catgen -e "Category Name"

+This will create (if it doesn't already exist) and open (with the editor set by **$EDITOR**, or **vi** if nothing is set) the '.category' file in '~/.local/share/applications-categories' for the provided category name.
+In this file, you can now add one application's '.desktop' filename per line.
+After all the desired applications have been added, you can then run: gnome-catgen -s to apply your configuration.

 #### Notes on Category Files ####